Zero-access encryption by design

 Bank connection security

-Plaid access tokens and ownership proofs are stored in your encrypted local shard, never in the server database.
-The server acts as a pass-through: it relays Plaid API calls and may hold sync payloads briefly in memory, but stores no durable Plaid data.
+Provider credentials such as Plaid access tokens or Flinks login IDs are stored in your encrypted local shard, never in the server database.
+The server acts as a pass-through: it relays provider API calls and may hold sync payloads briefly in memory, but stores no durable provider data.
 HMAC ownership proofs bind tokens to your account statelessly.
+A separate connection link ledger holds non-reversible HMAC fingerprints of provider connection IDs to enforce per-user link allowance limits.
+Flinks is only available where the operator has enabled it.